 - PROMISE Grants (CCRA Section 212): The Promoting Real Opportunities to Maximize Investments and Savings in Education (PROMISE) Grants is a new performance-based program that would replace Leveraging Educational Assistance Partnership Program beginning in award year 2026-2027.
 Institutions could opt into the program, with grants awarded every six years, and must adhere to a maximum price guarantee to completion for each program of study.

-Despite limitations in publicly available data, this analysis offers valuable indications of how the CCRA might affect higher education institutions overall.
+While this analysis was originally conducted for the CCRA, it remains relevant to the accountability provisions in the Student Success and Taxpayer Savings Plan.
+Despite limitations in publicly available data, the analysis offers valuable indications of how the CCRA might affect higher education institutions overall.